SunidhiSharma09/Atliq-Hardware---SQL-Project-Challenge/README.md

 ### Atliq Hardware - SQL Challenge
 #### Domain: Consumer Goods
-#### Company Introduction:
-Atliq Hardware(fictional comapny) is a leading computer hardware producer in India and globally.
 #### Problem Statement:
-The management noticed that they do not get enough insights to make quick and smart data-informed decisions.
+Atliq Hardware(fictional comapny) is a leading computer hardware producer in India and globally.The management noticed that they do not get enough insights to make quick and smart data-informed decisions.
 They want to expand their data analytics team by adding several junior data analysts.
 Tony Sharma, their data analytics director, wanted to hire someone who is good at both tech and soft skills.
 Hence, he decided to conduct an SQL challenge that would help him understand both skills.
 #### My Task:
 - Crafted SQL queries to address critical ad-hoc data requests.
-- Delivered a professional presentation to communicate actionable insights and recommendations to top-level management.
+- Delivered a presentation to communicate actionable insights and recommendations to top-level management.
 #### Tools and Technologies Used:
 - SQL Server: For querying and data manipulation.
 - Power BI: To create insightful data visualizations and dashboards.